-Throughout her journey to recovery, Mary’s garden has been a special source of inspiration and hope for her.
+Throughout her journey to recovery, Mary’s garden was a special source of inspiration and hope for her.
 “When I was home from treatment, I worked in my flowerbeds.
 I look forward to my beautiful yellow lantanas and irises that return in the spring.
 My pansies are in bloom now, and will last until early summer.”

 Mary graduated from treatment in November 2012, and is now doing what she enjoys most: watching classic movies, gardening and spending time with her two sons, six grandchildren, and two great grandchildren.

 The Proton Therapy Center made me feel welcomed and pampered.
 I was also grateful that my doctors allowed me to return home to be with my loved ones every two weeks – seeing my family brought me a sense of normalcy.